-Okay, that statement makes me sound so 2013, right?
-I mean, I don’t think I even knew what Uber was this time last year and I certainly wasn’t paging them every two seconds for rides.
-But, in Los Angeles, where drunk driving is a really bad habit, a car-service-for-the-people like Uber is a godsend — especially when they save your life.
+Last night an Uber saved my life — I know, that makes me sound so 2013, right?
+I didn’t even knew what Uber was last year and now I call them every two seconds.
+But, in Los Angeles, where drunk driving is a really bad habit, Uber is clutch.

-Still a bit traumatized of the events of last night, we decided to go carless today and stay inside — that said we’re doing an impromptu date night that will definitely involve this recipe.
-It’s a grilled flank steak with a balsamic fig salsa because, if the weather is anywhere near as hot where you are as it is in LA, then grilling season is nowhere near over.
-(Or, if you live in an apartment like mine and you don’t have an outdoor grill, you can pull out a grill pan and hope the exhaust fan works well.)
+Still a bit traumatized today, we decided to go car-less today, which means tonight is an at-home date night.
+We’re cooking this grilled flank steak with a balsamic fig salsa because, if the weather is anywhere near as hot where you are as it is in LA, you know grilling season is nowhere near over.
+(Bonus that, if you live in an apartment like mine and you don’t have an outdoor grill, you can pull out a grill pan.)

-This fig salsa is super simple, and, though it’s delish as is, feel free to switch it up as you please — add in some chopped hatch chiles if you want to be super seasonal or toss it with blue cheese for an indulgent topping.
-Oh, and if steak isn’t your thing, try this salsa with some chicken, pork, or tossed with greens for an easy salad.
+This fig salsa is super simple, and, though it’s delish as is, feel free to switch it up as you please — add chopped hatch chiles if you want to be super seasonal or toss in blue cheese for an indulgent topping.
+And if steak isn’t your thing, serve this fig salsa with chicken, pork, or tossed with greens for an easy salad.
 Trust me on this one that this recipe is so simple but so tasty that you’re going to be very happy you decided to stay at home for date night — I know we are.